 What is the Venture Competition?

 The Venture Competition is the centrepiece of the Japan Energy Challenge activities.
-Held annually in London, the JEC team and sponsors invite a group of promising energy sector companies that they are interested in working with.
+Held annually, the JEC team and sponsors invite a group of promising energy sector companies that they are interested in working with.
 The goal is to build relationships that result in collaborations, sales, investment, and other forms of support for helping grow the invited companies in Japan.

 This competition is unique in that all invited companies will have at least one sponsor interested in meeting them specifically.
 The JEC team works with the invited companies in the months leading up to the event to fully understand their business and products, making the actual meetings very meaningful to exploring future relationships.